paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 ```c++
 void clearLocalQueue();
 ```
-Removes all entries in the storage queue - all pending memory changes.
+Removes all entries in the memory queues - all pending memory changes and pending remote reads.

 ##### Metadata Access Methods